MST4LIFE IMPACT CASE

 Ultimately, our work aims to help reduce statutory homelessness in Birmingham and surrounding areas.

-From day one, the design, delivery and evaluation has been co-produced with our community partners and young people themselves.
+From day one, the design, delivery and evaluation have been co-produced with our community partners and young people themselves.
 Through an action research approach, we are constantly consulting with stakeholders to keep the programme and its evaluation relevant to those it serves.

 MST4Life was the first sport psychology intervention to be delivered in a housing service for homeless young people with multiple barriers to independence

-An independent evaluation found that MST4Life improved the likelihood that homeless young people transitioned into employment, education or training and independent tenancy by 30 percentage points
+An independent evaluation found that MST4Life improved the likelihood that homeless young people transitioned into employment, education or training and independent tenancy by 30 percentage points (see our report below)

 Our research has shown that the mental skills training (MST) approach used in sport settings can be adapted to improve the well-being and chances of employability for some of the most socially excluded young people with a range of support needs (e.g. expectant or young mothers, learning difficulties, behavioural difficulties, substance misuse)